-- The VA RR&D Maryland Exercise & Robotics Center of Excellence (MERCE), directed by Dr. Richard Macko.
+- The VA RR&D Maryland Exercise & Robotics Center of Excellence (MERCE), directed by Dr. George Wittenberg.
 This includes a collaborative network of 26 regional faculty investigators primarily based at the VA Maryland health Care System (VAHMCS).
 The full resources of the VA RR&D MERCE including 2 new VA Maryland Exercise and Robotics Research Buildings representing ~30,000 ft2 dedicated clinical rehabilitation research space.
 The Baltimore VA Medical Center (VAMC) Annex Labs are each fully equipped with lower extremity robotics suites that are integrated into our Biomechanics laboratories to meet the full needs of current and future projects.
-Specifically, within MERCE Dr. Roy conducts his research in the Human Motor Performance Laboratory (HMPL).
-The HMPL is directed by Dr. Larry Forrester and is located in the new VA Annex Facility near the downtown Baltimore Medical Center.
+Specifically, within MERCE Dr. Roy conducts his research in the Human Motor Performance Laboratory (HMPL) located in the new VA Annex Facility near the downtown Baltimore Medical Center.

 - University of Maryland Rehabilitation and Orthopedics Institute (UMROI) that has a robotics research suite consisting of 1 Anklebot.
 Between UMROI and VA-HMPL, there are 5 Anklebot modules dedicated to research and available for clinical service.

 - Roy, A., Iqbal, K. PID stabilization of a position-controlled manipulator with wrist sensor.
 Proceedings of the IEEE Conference on Control Applications, 1:209-14, 2002.

 - Iqbal, K., Roy, A. PID controller design for the human-arm robot manipulator coordination problem.
 Proceedings of the IEEE International Symposium on Intelligent Control, 121-24, 2002.